|

 posted 02-19-2013 11:26 PM

 I really hope Dr. Seddon's book sees print and finds an audience.
-If I'm not mistaken, Sally Ride wrote a couple of books aimed at young readers, but it seems to me that there's been a large void in the history of the Shuttle program left by the fact that none of the (living) TFNG women have chosen to write a serious, adult memoir.
-And yeah, if Rhea could talk Hoot into writing the book we all want, so much the better. |
+If I'm not mistaken, Sally Ride wrote a couple of books aimed at young readers, but it seems to me that there's been a large void in the history of the shuttle program left by the fact that none of the (living) TFNG women have chosen to write a serious, adult memoir. |

-herranzc Member Posts: 10 From: Madrid, Spain Registered: Sep 2003
+herranzc Member Posts: 20 From: Madrid, Spain Registered: Sep 2003

 |